Copywriting is the most important entrepreneurial skill you could learn.

 It’s hard.
 This is why most people don’t do it.
 This is why financial, social, and artistic success is only enjoyed by

-a lucky few hard-working people that put the desires of others before their own.
+a lucky few hard-working people that put the desires of others ahead of their own.

 They are the leaders “that eat last” because they make sure others have enough food before them.
 They are the founders that wake up at 5h00 to answer their customers.